The best shampoo for German Shepherd dogs and puppies should ideally

 Hypoallergenic/Sensitive Skin Shampoos

 - 4-Legger Certified Organic Dog Shampoo (on Amazon) – suitable for dogs of most skin types

 - Vet’s Best Hypo-Allergenic Dog Shampoo (on Amazon) – soap free, vet recommended shampoo for dogs with sensitive skin

 Best Dog Shampoo For German Shepherd Dogs & Puppies: Reviews

 4-Legger Certified Organic Dog Shampoo

-Ingredients include saponified organic oils of coconut, olive, and jojoba, natural essential oil blend of rosemary and lemongrass, organic aloe vera, and rosemary extract.
+Ingredients are listed as Saponified organic oils of coconut, olive, and jojoba, a natural essential oil blend of rosemary and lemongrass, rosemary extract, and organic aloe vera

 Earthbath All Natural Pet Shampoo

 There are many scents to choose from such as oatmeal/aloe, eucalyptus, peppermint and more.
 The scents are nice without being overpowering

 The shampoo can clean, deodorise and nourish your dog’s fur